chaubenn/chaubenn/README.md

 ## What I'm Up To

 - Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath)
-- Dipping feet in DevOps @ work: learning Docker and Kubernetes
+- At my internship, I've been dipping my feet in DevOps; learning Docker and Kubernetes!

 ## About Me